Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Unified Promotion Platform for Coupons and Points Buildout and Enhancement

-Extended coupon-service policy, payment-vendor restrictions, and point-wallet structure
+Extended promotion-service policy, payment-vendor restrictions, and point-wallet structure

 Kotlin Spring Boot Spring Batch MySQL JPA QueryDSL JDBC Distributed Lock